Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 When performing space--time model order reduction, the problem at hand preserves a twofold saddle point structure of type 1 (see Eq.\eqref{eq: reduced A}).
-In this context, the supremizers enrichment procedure of the velocity reduced basis in space is not enough to guarantee well--posedness.
+In this context, the supremizers enrichment procedure of the velocity reduced basis in space alone is not enough to guarantee well--posedness, since dimensionality reduction in time may affect \emph{inf--sup} stability.
 However, the following \emph{inf--sup} inequalities hold, under the assumption that the matrices $\bm{\Psi}^{u,p}$ and $\bm{\Psi}^{u,\lambda}$ --- defined in Eq.\eqref{eq: temporal bases combined} --- are full rank. \begin{lmm} Let the velocity reduced basis in space be enriched with pressure supremizers $\mathcal{S}_h^p$.
-If the columns of the matrix $\bm{\Psi}^{u,p}$ are linearly independent, then
+If the columns of the matrix $\bm{\Psi}^{u,p} = \left(\bm{\Psi}^u\right)^T \bm{\Psi}^{p}$ are linearly independent, then

 \end{lmm} \begin{proof} To satisfy Eq.\eqref{eq: space--time inf--sup stability pressure}, we need that $\exists \ \beta_{STR}^p > 0$ such that: